 Any inherited assets in Portugal are subject to this 10 percent stamp duty unless exempt.
 Remember, this only applies to Portuguese assets, not assets you inherit elsewhere.

-Company Taxes in Portugal for Expats
+Portugal Company Taxes for Expats

 Corporate Income Tax (IRC): The cornerstone of the Portuguese tax system for businesses, the IRC applies a standard rate of 21 percent to your company's taxable profits.